nrfconnect/sdk-sidewalk/doc/testing_samples/sidewalk_application_samples/template.rst

       * Button 4 (long press):
          Enter DFU state.

-Leds represent current state of the application:
+LEDs represent the current state of the application:

    * LED 1:
-      Application ``Connected`` succesfully.
+      Application ``Connected`` successfully.

    * LED 2:
-      Application ``Registered`` succesfully.
+      Application ``Registered`` successfully.

    * LED 3:
-      Application ``time sync`` succesfully.
+      Application ``time sync`` successfully.

    * LED 4:
       Application ``link`` is up.

-Other states are routed to generic GPIO pins, where **low** logic state means that the sate is active:
+Other states are routed to generic GPIO pins.
+When the voltage drops to 0, entering low logic state, it means that one of the following states is active:

    * P1.1:
       ``DFU`` state.